perryhuynh/kcauto/README.md

 > ### Disclaimer

 > kcauto is meant for educational purposes only.
-Botting is against the rules and prolonged usage of kcauto-kai may result in your account being banned.
+Botting is against the rules and prolonged usage of kcauto may result in your account being banned.
 The developer of kcauto takes no responsibility for repercussions related to the usage of kcauto.
 You have been warned!

 > Although unlikely, users may lose ships and equipment when using kcauto to conduct combat sorties.
 While kcauto has been painstakingly designed to reduce the chances of this happening, the developer of kcauto does not take responsibility for any loss of ships and/or resources.